cubicflow/cubicflow/_pages/services.md

 # Services sample pricing

 #### Shown below are typical starting prices for some of our most common&nbsp;services.
-You&nbsp;can set up a free project consultation meeting by&nbsp;contacting&nbsp;us.
+To&nbsp;request a quote, you&nbsp;can set up a free project consultation meeting by&nbsp;contacting&nbsp;us.

 <span style="color:#737A7E">&#42; All figures in US&nbsp;dollars</span>